IkaOverride/SMTAntiCheat/README.md

 - Money altering cheats
 - Franchise acquiring cheats
 ### Compatibility
-- The mod is only be compatible with the latest game version
+- The mod is only compatible with the latest game version